cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 ## Creating and adding remotes

-You can create remotes for both the project and the output repository with one command, using the GitLab API.
+You can create remotes for both the project and the output repository with one command, using the GitLab or GitHub API.
-Support for the GitHub API will be added in the future.

 This requires you to have created a
 [GitLab Personal Access Token (PAT)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)